tpiha/gocheck/README.md

     }
 ```

-And then, to actually do the test on your servers, you create a check adding it in checks.json file like this:
+And then, to actually do the test on your servers, you need to create a check adding it in checks.json file like this:

 ```json
     "check_free_space": {